aoloe/photoTweaker/README.md

 ## The main.cpp file

-The main.cpp file, creates a photoTweak application object, parses the parameters and passes them to the Application and finally runs photoTweak.
+The main.cpp file, creates a photoTweaker application object, parses the parameters and passes them to the Application and finally runs photoTweaker.

-## The photoTweak.cpp file
+## The photoTweaker.cpp file

-The photoTweak is an application extending the photoTweak.ui file.
+The photoTweaker is an application extending the photoTweaker.ui file.

 The constructor sets up the user interface, creates the photo object and connects the signals and slots relative to the application.

-photoTweak.cpp manages the dialogs (open, save, save as and quit) and passes the commands and values to the ptwPhoto object.
+photoTweaker.cpp manages the dialogs (open, save, save as and quit) and passes the commands and values to the ptwPhoto object.

 ## The .pro file